richardbsam/DataAnalysis/README.md

       Vehicle that require maintenance the most is Van with maintenanc count of 50850

 2. **Which vehicle make required the most maintenance?**
-      The vehicle makes are in the following order: Ford F-150, Chevy Silverado, Tesla Semi, and Volvo FH
+      The vehicle makes that required the most maintenance as follow: 1.
+Ford F-150, 2.
+Chevy Silverado, 3.
+Tesla Semi, and 4.
+Volvo FH

 3. **What is the average maintenance cost by maintenance type?**
       Average Maintenance Cost by Type are: